-Step 1: Preparation for beginning GGR
+Step 2: Preparation for beginning GGR

-- Place learners into five ability groups. - Give them themed names such as flowers or animals, rather than weak group or good readers. - Schedule a Group Guided Reading (GGR) session with each group either once (30 min) or twice (2 x 15 min) a week. - While the Recovery Timetable is in use, schedule an additional 30 min a day for GGR by replacing specified Life Skills lessons. - Each day, plan the Independent Work the class will do while you work with the GGR group. - Each day, plan what you will do with that particular GGR group.
+- Place learners into five ability groups. - Give groups themed names such as flowers or animals. - Schedule a Group Guided Reading (GGR) session with each group either once (30 min) or twice (2 x 15 min) a week. - While the Recovery Timetable is in use, schedule an additional 30 min a day for GGR by replacing specified Life Skills lessons. - Each day, plan the Independent Work the class will do while you work with the GGR group. - Each day, plan what you will do with that particular GGR group.
+Use the GGR activities on pages 26 and 27.

-Step 2: Procedure for Group Guided Reading
+Step 3: Procedure for Group Guided Reading

-- First settle the class with their Independent Work. - Then call up the group you will be working with to sit close to you on the mat. - Divide the time between Phonics and Reading activities, depending on needs, for example, with weaker groups, spend 10 min on word recognition and 5 min on reading and with stronger groups, 12 min reading and 3 min word recognition.
+- First settle the class with their Independent Work. - Then call up the group you will be working with to sit close to you on the mat. - Divide the time between Phonics and Reading activities, depending on needs. - With groups at Reading Levels 1 and 2, spend a large part of GGR doing phonics and word recognition games and activities.
+With groups at higher Reading Levels, focus on reading texts and reinforcing phonics in context.